massenjoy-full/albums-wow/README.md

 ## Elementor Integration

-Albums Wow includes a custom Elementor widget that allows you to query albums using either `WP_Query` or `WPDB` (depending on your preference).
+Albums Wow includes a custom Elementor widget that allows you to query albums using either `WP_Query` or `wpdb` (depending on your preference).
 You can customize your queries dynamically through the Elementor interface to display albums based on your specified parameters.

 ## Shortcodes